ngs-lang/ngs/readme.md

 	* Auto-detect completion history objects for existing commands (by wrappers and/or hooks probably)

 * Toaster/script prepare mode/assist
-	* After a command is run (succsessfully?) a key shortcut key would append it (the last command) to a buffer / file.
+	* After a command is run (successfully?) a key shortcut key would append it (the last command) to a buffer / file.

 * Processes communication